 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 6. Helps Brain and Decreases Risk of Depression and Anxiety

-The brain needs high levels of vitamin E and omega-3 fatty acids in order to be able to function at its best.
+The brain needs high levels of vitamin E and omega-3 fatty acids to be able to function at its best.
 Fortunately, avocados contain both!
-These nutrients help proper blood flow especially to the pre-frontal cortex of the brain, which is the part of the brain that controls critical thinking and decision making.
+These nutrients help proper blood flow, especially to the pre-frontal cortex of the brain, which is the part of the brain that controls critical thinking and decision making.

 Folate also reduces the risk of depression.
-The reason for this is because it prevents homocysteine from building up in the brain, which interferes with the production of serotonin (regulates mood), dopamine (regulates sleep), and norepinephrine (regulates appetite).
+The reason for this is because it prevents homocysteine from building up in the brain.
+Build up interferes with the production of serotonin (regulates mood), dopamine (regulates sleep), and norepinephrine (regulates appetite).

 7. Reduces Risk of Diabetes